HulyaMartli/HulyaMartli/README.md

 Hey there <img src="https://camo.githubusercontent.com/e8e7b06ecf583bc040eb60e44eb5b8e0ecc5421320a92929ce21522dbc34c891/68747470733a2f2f6d656469612e67697068792e636f6d2f6d656469612f6876524a434c467a6361737252346961377a2f67697068792e676966" alt="Waving Hand" width="30">

 I am Hulya, aka.
 Guerillagi.
 I started my coding journey while studying Chemical Engineering 👩🏻‍🔬 but I realized I wanted to spend my life surrounded by design 🎨 and coding 👩🏻‍💻 rather than pursuing engineering.
 Thus, I am trying to explore ways to express myself through design and coding.
 I generally gained experience in the management area; that was the path life offered me at that time.
-Still, I also worked in the tech business for approximately 2 years, so I was fortunately involved with technology.
+Still, I also worked in the tech business for 2 years, supporting customers and teams on technical support, content publishing, translation, and management, so I was fortunately involved with technology.
 You can always check my <a href="#linkedin">LinkedIn profile</a> for more details.

 Nowadays, I am all about learning something new, and I am in a career transition full of excitement, constant learning, and code to death kind of period!

+The best quote explains why I want to be a top-shelf Front-end Developer:

+> ***"Front-end Developer is someone that likes being in the intersection of art and logic.
+So, if you like programming but also like the artistic side of design and working with customers, being a front-end engineer is the perfect job for you."*** <br> -Codecademy

 ## :space_invader: Tech Stack
 <a href="https://dev.w3.org/html5/spec-LC/"><img height="50" alt="HTML5"  src="https://user-images.githubusercontent.com/66822245/209410789-2e3d60d2-35d8-439a-9139-4345b0239f28.png"></a> <a href="https://www.css3.com/"><img height="50" alt="CSS3" src="https://user-images.githubusercontent.com/66822245/209416713-aa474734-d6cc-48f1-961c-3c3b792ca9a3.png"></a> <a href="https://git-scm.com/"><img height="50" alt="Git" src="https://user-images.githubusercontent.com/66822245/210183598-3371cb3b-01a9-4eb0-b23e-1ad732e8cdea.png"></a> <a href="https://getbootstrap.com/"><img height="50" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/bootstrap/bootstrap-original.svg" /></a>